 The Old Testament Translation is underway for the Interlinear, Literal, and Study Bibles.
-We have tentatively scheduled an online release for December 2017 and a BSB print version in 2018.
+We have tentatively scheduled an online release for April 2018 and a BSB print version in late 2018 or early 2019.
 We will provide updates as this project progresses.

 To use the full text in your website, software, or app, fill out our licensing form and receive instant approval.
 Additionally, You may use freely without a licence up to 2000 verses in any media including print.
 Please see the preface for attributrion statement.
 You may also print up to 200 copies for free distribution in a church, outreach, or missions setting.

 1. An interlinear Bible to directly follow the Greek and Hebrew texts.

 2. A literal translation to take the reader to the core of the Greek and Hebrew meanings.

 3. A modern English translation, effective for public reading, memorization, and evangelism.

 4. An emphasized translation to bring out the full meaning and intensity of the original texts.

 Translation Process: Greek and Hebrew Sources >> Interlinear Bible >> Literal Bible >> Study Bible >> Emphasized Bible